 The calls for self-examination grew increasingly louder.
 In 1968 the Lambeth Conference adopted a resolution stating, "Racism is a blatant denial of the Christian faith" and "acknowledges in penitence that the Churches of the Anglican Communion have failed to accept the cost of corporate witness to their unity in Christ, and calls upon them to re-examine their life and structures in order to give expression to the demands of the Gospel..."
 That same year, a coordinating committee of black Lutheran clergymen organized in Chicago to develop a program to combat racism in the Lutheran Church.
 In a report submitted to Executive Council in 1969, the Staff Program Group reported on programs combating racism in the Church and listed only external programs.
-Although criticized for focusing on white racism, the report attempted to define institutional racism.
-It called for an internal review (or audit), and proposed a base assumption for the study: that racism existed and needed to be disclosed even at the risk of embarrassment.
+Although criticized for focusing on white racism, the report attempted to define institutional racism existed and needed to be disclosed even at the risk of embarrassment.
 That same year, the GCSP issued its first grant to UBCL for a series of regional meetings and a national meeting to combat racism in the Church.
-Following the
+Following the GCSP, the Church entered a period of quietism on race at the national level, when attention turned to wider social movements for change and racial empowerment.
+Church reforms in liturgy and